 Using Boolean search terms

 You can refine your searches with some of the commonly used Boolean search terms.
-Most of these results can also be achieved by using the Only Show filter but if you're familiar with Boolean logic you might want to use both methods.
+Most of these results can be better achieved by using the Only Show filters but if you're familiar with Boolean logic you might want to use both methods.

 Some examples of searches using Boolean logic:

 AND is the default search for EYB so there is no need to put AND in your searches e.g. entering chicken AND zucchini to find recipes that use both chicken and zucchini will show the same results as entering chicken zucchini